CP1401/Practicals/prac_06/README.md

 (You may need to make some **assumptions** about interpreting the boundary conditions here.)

 **Write pseudocode for an algorithm** to determine the coffee "style" based on the brew ratio.
+Do not use a function for this version.
-E.g., a ratio of 2.5 (1:2.5) would be a "normale".
+E.g., a ratio of 2.5 would be a "normale".
 Note: We will consider anything outside the ranges defined above to match the nearest style,
-E.g., 1:0.1 wouldn't be good coffee, but we'd call it a "ristretto" and 1:100 would be dishwater, but let's call it a " lungo".
+E.g., 0.1 wouldn't be good coffee, but we'd call it a "ristretto" and 100 would be like water, but let's call it a "lungo".

 Now, that looks like the sort of thing we could use a function for in our code, doesn't it?
 We _pass in_ a number like 2.5 and the function _returns_ a string like "normale".
 This is a very common style of function, converting one value to another.

-**Write a second algorithm in pseudocode** (it will be very similar, so copy-and-paste then modify) for a **function** that takes in ratio and returns the style.
+**Write a second algorithm in pseudocode** for a **function** that takes in ratio and returns the style.
+It will be very similar, so copy-and-paste then modify.
 Use the above examples as a reference.
 This is very much like the function for determining a weight category based on a BMI value.